Scaling limit of multi-type invariant measures via the directed landscape: Details of the exit point bounds for the Poisson LPP, Poisson lines, and SJ models

 The following theorem is the culmination of the results of this section.
 It is analogous to \cite[Corollary 4.4]{Cator-Groeneboom-06}.
-The result is in a slightly different setting because we deal with the stationary model on the upper-half plane instead of in the quadrant.
-The results of Lemma \ref{lem:Hamquad_process} are the starting point for connecting the two models, although we do not need that here.
+The result is in a slightly different setting because we deal with the stationary model in the upper-half plane instead of in the quadrant.
+The results of Lemma \ref{lem:Hamquad_process} are the starting point for connecting the half-plane model to the quadrant model.
+In particular, the points of $\eta_x^b$ may be viewed as ``sinks" on the left boundary (see \cite{Cator-Groeneboom-2005}).
+We do not make use of that connection here, as we work directly in the full-space model.
 Theorem \ref{thm:Hamexitpt} allows us to perturb both the direction and the initial point on the order $N^{-1/3}$.
 The methods of \cite{Cator-Groeneboom-06} likely can be adapted for this purpose, but our result also has the advantage of the $e^{-CM^3}$ bound instead of the $M^{-3}$ bound present in the result of \cite{Cator-Groeneboom-06}. \begin{theorem} Let $\rho > 0, \mu \in \R$, and define $\chi,\beta,\tau$ by \eqref{Hamm_param} \rm{(}in particular, $\beta = \rho^{-1/2}$\rm{)}.
 As in \eqref{meanparam}, let $\beta_N(\mu) = \beta + \f{2\mu \chi}{\tau}N^{-1/3}$.
 Then, for each $y \in \R$ and $t > 0$, there exists a constant $C = C(y,\mu,\rho,t) > 0$ so that, for all sufficiently large positive $M$,

 \end{theorem} \begin{remark} By our choice of parameterization, the $\log(\beta_N(\mu))$ in the superscript indicates that the initial data has intensity $\beta_N(\mu)$. \end{remark} \begin{proof} We prove that